 Been enjoying lovely weekends of family time at home?
 You can say goodbye to that from around the Christmas of Reception year.
-From then on, your weekends will be overtaken by the endless round of parties your child will be invited to, which you feel you mustn’t let them miss in case it makes them the class outcast.
+From then on, your weekends will be overtaken by the endless round of parties your child will be invited to.
+You’ll soon be sick of the site of party entertainment but feel you mustn’t let them miss in case it makes them the class outcast.

 C is for Class Teacher

 Whether your child’s class teacher is Mary Poppins or Mrs Trunchbull, it’s likely that your child will now bow to their greater wisdom on everything.
 If their teacher says back is white, they will believe them.
 Get used to no longer being considered the font of all knowledge by your child.

 D is for Dates, Play Dates

 Dates, where children play.
 Unfortunately there is no child equivalent of match.com so you’ll need to set them up yourself.
 Stalk the parent on Facebook before you commit.
 Find a friend for your child who’s parents you like and you’ll make your primary years parenting experience much more pleasant.